 If you already have satisfied clients from previous projects, don’t be afraid to ask for a referral.
-For many former clients who had a positive experience working with a consultant, they are willing to refer services to another contact, however, they may not think to do it voluntarily.
+Clients who had a positive experience working with a consultant, are usually willing to refer services to another contact, however, they may not think to do it voluntarily.
 It doesn’t hurt to ask.
 Unsure of how to ask?
 Try one of these prompts:

 5. Invest in paid advertising.

-If you’re looking to get the word out about your consulting business quickly, paid advertising can be a helpful approach.
-Through using Facebook Ads, you can create hyper-targeted campaigns to reach audiences who may be interested in working with you.
+If you’re looking to quickly get the word out about your consulting business, paid advertising can be a helpful approach.
+With Facebook Ads, you can create hyper-targeted campaigns to reach audiences who may be interested in working with you.

 6. Attend meetups and events related to your ideal client’s industry.

-Networking is alive and well.
-Keep an eye on events related to your ideal client’s niche happening in your area.
-Attending events where your ideal clients are is a great way to make connections quickly — which can lead to clients and referrals.
+Networking is alive and well, so keep an eye on events related to your ideal client’s niche.
+Attending the same events as your ideal clients is a great way to make connections quickly, leading to new clients and referrals.

 7. Partner with other consultants or firms.

-If you have a very specific niche or set of services, partnering with another consultant or firm that offers a different set of services can be a beneficial strategy.
-By teaming up with another consultant and working together to “bundle” your services.
+If you have a very specific or niche set of services, partnering with another consultant or firm that offers a different set of services can be a beneficial strategy.
+By teaming up with another consultant and working together to “bundle” your services, you can form a mutually beneficial relationship.
 Working with a partner can introduce you to a broader client base, which can lead to more contracts in the future and a larger referral network.